aldhairescobar/Keepit/README.md

 - How to use Material-UI
 - How to create a component tree
 - How to pass "props" between components (uncluding functions)
-- How to use .map and .filter methods in ReactJs
+- How to use .map and .filter methods in ReactJS

 ## Demo